w3f-grants-archive/payment-processor/DEMO.md

 #### Accounts and their roles

 - `Alice`, `Bob` - oracle wallets, i.e used for submitting finality of ISO-8583 by PCIDSS oracles.
-- `Charlie`, `Dave` - wallets that are associated with corresponding bank account, come with balance and ready for using.
+- `Charlie`, `Dave`, `Demo User` - wallets that are associated with corresponding bank account, come with balance and ready for using.
 - `Alice_stash`, `Bob_stash` - wallets that will be used to demo associating on-chain accounts to bank account
 - `Eve` - an account with expired card
 - `5HRD6MDjy9XjX6gNhj7wSAinvpNw1DptfR73LZBz68zH4Gex` - wallet associated with merchant's bank account, i.e it will receive payments from the checkout page.